 To complete this task, perform the following procedures:

-During the removal of AD DS, contact with other domain controllers is required to ensure the following:
+During the removal of Active Directory, contact with other domain controllers is required to ensure:

 Any unreplicated changes are replicated to another domain controller.